Mindfulness is a term that is being used more and more often, but for many, it is not clear what it is and how it is done.

 The Effects of Cortisol and Stress

-Cortisol and adrenaline levels shoot up, responding to a stress whether it is real or perceived.
+Cortisol and adrenaline levels shoot up, responding to stress whether it is real or perceived.
 Then a cascade of effects runs through our body, varying for each person.
 One person might feel their heart race or the blood pressure rise, while another person feels anxious, tense, and/or irritable.
 Just imagine: if this goes on day in and day out, our bodies never get a break – a chance to just settle in, rest, and recover.

 Mindfulness and How to Use It